robotsecr/Expenses-Tracker/README.md

 # Expenses-Tracker
-Requirement:\n
+Requirement:
-sudo apt-get install python3-tk\n pip3 install matplotlib\n
+sudo apt-get install python3-tk pip3 install matplotlib
-Changes:\n
+Changes:
-Image in photo file change to the same name\n
+Image in photo file change to the same name
 Photo have to Be "sun.png"
 How:
 python3 database.py